KanikaChaturvedi/GUI_Project/README.md

 # GUI_Project_Testing
 This repo is used only for testing GUI project.
-This repo only includes only demo files.
+This repo includes only some demo files.